carpentries-incubator/hermes_metadata_lesson/episodes/getting_started.md

 ### Framing questions

-- What does digitalization mean for the humanities?
+- What does digitalisation mean for the humanities?
-- How is digitalization changing the humanities?
+- How is digitalisation changing the humanities?

 ::::::::::::::::::::::::::::::::::::::::::::::::